 About the Book

 With PHILADELPHIA IN COLOR, Hidden City aims to understand how Philadelphians experienced the stunning societal shifts of those decades, and ultimately reinterpreted and redefined the city in response to them.
 We are driven to discover the city as it was, how it looked, felt, and represented itself, and how Philadelphians saw themselves experiencing it.
+What was Philadelphia like in the 1950s?
+What has been erased or forgotten?
+What happened during the upheavals of the ‘60s and ‘70s?
+How did the city try to reinvent itself in the ‘80s?

 About Hidden City Philadelphia

 Hidden City Philadelphia of CultureTrust is a non-profit organization dedicated to exploring Philadelphia’s urban landscape in all its complexity through journalism and public history.
+Since 2009, Hidden City's aim has been to change the way local folks look at familiar places, and to illuminate Philadelphia’s often neglected post-colonial history.
+PHILADELPHIA IN COLOR is the latest extension of this mission.

 The HIDDEN CITY DAILY, our online publication, acts as a watchdog for historic preservation in Philadelphia.
 We also delve deeply into architecture, urbanism, photography, public art, city life and Philly history.
 Our goal is to surprise, delight and inform our readers.